 - Attach bowl with gelatine to mixer fitted with whisk attachment.
 With mixer on low speed, beat hot syrup into the gelatine mixture.
 Gradually raise the speed to high; beat until mixture is stiff, about 12 minutes.

-- Meanwhile, dry toast the coconut in a frying pan until slightly browned, set aside to cool.
+- Meanwhile, dry toast the coconut in a frying pan/skillet, stirring often, until slightly browned, set aside to cool.
 Beat in vanilla bean paste into the stiff mallow mixture.
 Pour into the prepared dish, and smooth with an offset spatula.
 Sprinkle the top with the toasted coconut completely covering the sticky mallow surface then set aside, uncovered, until firm, approx. 3 hours.

 - Sift 1 cup confectioners’/icing/powdered sugar onto a work surface.
 Unmold marshmallow onto confectioners’/icing/powdered sugar; remove parchment.
-Lightly brush a sharp knife with oil, then cut the marshmallows into 2 inch squares.
+Lightly brush a sharp knife with oil, then cut the marshmallows into 2-inch squares, wiping and adding more oil to the knife as necessary.
 Sift remaining ½ cup confectioners’/icing/powdered sugar into a small bowl, and roll each marshmallow in the sugar to coat.

-I prefer not to use the confectioners’/icing/powdered sugar to coat my marshmallows.
-They are perfectly sweet without adding further sweetness.
-Due to this, I used a flour sifter and filled it with ½ icing (confectioners’) sugar and ½ corn flour/starch.
-I also found this so much easier to coat the mallows using the flour sifter than the bowl method.
-Just sayin’!
+I prefer not to use the icing sugar to coat my marshmallows as they're perfectly sweet without adding further sweetness.
+Instead, I used a flour sifter and filled it with ½ icing sugar and ½ corn flour (starch).

 Adapted from Martha Stewart.